External standards organizations

 Revised OMB Circular A-119 (1998) establishes policies on Federal use and development of voluntary consensus standards and on conformity assessment activities.
 Pub.
 L. 104-113, the "National Technology Transfer and Advancement Act of 1995," codified existing policies in A-119, established reporting requirements, and authorized the National Institute of Standards and Technology to coordinate conformity assessment activities of the agencies.

-- ANSI is the U.S. member body of ISO.
+- ANSI, the American National Standards Institute, is the U.S. member body of ISO.
 ANSI accredits standards developers, certification bodies and technical advisory groups (TAGs) to both ISO and the International Electrotechnical Commission (IEC).

 - The American Society of Photogrammetry and Remote Sensing (ASPRS) has a home page for its Standards Committee.

 - The Internet Engineering Task Force (IETF) is "a large open international community of network designers, operators, vendors, and researchers concerned with the evolution of the Internet architecture and the smooth operation of the Internet."
 Geospatial standards are often dependent on other industry standards such as IETF.